0xck/jsonlogfmt/README.md

 * _excvalue_ exception arguments, usually message
 * _exctrace_ exception traceback

 All of them or just part can be changed.
 Also JSONMap has to changed for new keys.
-E.g.
+Use dict-like obj or JSON.
+E.g.:

 ```python